jina-ai/jina/docs/how-to/sandbox.md

 # Use Hub Executor Remotely

-It is often the case, that a Jina Executor is just a Docker image that contains some logic to process Documents.
+A Jina Executor is often just a Docker image that contains some logic to process Documents.
 Therefore, you can run it locally if you have Docker installed.
-But the Docker image could be up to several GBs, and you need to download it first, then run it afterwards.
-That would be annoying in some cases.
+But that Docker image could be huge, and you need to download it first then run it afterwards.
+That would be annoying in many cases.

-Jina Sandbox provides a way to make the downloading and running happen in a cloud environment.
-It will give back a pair of host and port, which you can connect with.
-Jina will automatically take care of this connection.
+Jina Sandbox provides a way to download and run in a cloud environment.
+It will give you a host and port to connect with.
+Jina automatically takes care of this connection.

-It will save a lot of time when you just want to try out one Executor.
-In addition, it will also save lot of computing resources for your local machine.
+It saves a lot of time when you just want to try out one Executor.
+In addition, it also saves a lot of computing resources for your local machine.

 Here is a graph to show the difference between using and not using Sandbox.